ABCD-ReproNim/exercises/week_8/week_8_quiz.md

 **Question 7**

 Navigate to your home directory on the Jupyter Hub.
 First, create a DataLad dataset using the YODA configuration.
 Let’s call this dataset directory `week8_analysis`.
-Next, clone the structural portion of the [Study Forrest dataset](https://github.com/psychoinformatics-de/studyforrest-data-structural) (https://github.com/psychoinformatics-de/studyforrest-data-structural) as a subdataset named `data`.
+Next, clone the structural portion of the [Study Forrest dataset](https://github.com/psychoinformatics-de/studyforrest-data-structural) as a subdataset named `data`.
 What is the current size of the `data` directory?

 Note: in the DataLad lecture, Dr. Wagner uses a command to clone a dataset hosted on GitHub by specifying its location with `git@github.com:[remote repository path]`.
 This `git@` way of specifying a dataset location requires ssh-based access, and if you haven't already set up an RSA key on the JupyterHub you may run into an error.
 However, you can also specify a dataset location simply by inputting a url into the `datalad clone` command, which does not require setting up RSA credentials.
 If you need more information on argument options for the `datalad clone` command you can always type `datalad clone --help`.

+- 200 KB
+- 872 KB
 - 1.2 MB
-- 1.8 MB
-- 2.3 MB
 - 2.5 MB

 <details>
 <summary>Click to see answer</summary>

-- 1.8 MB
+- 872 KB

 Datalad solution
 - `datalad create -c yoda week8_analysis`
 - `cd week8_analysis`
-- `datalad clone -d . https://github.com/psychoinformatics-de/studyforrest-data-structural.git data`
+- `datalad clone -d . https://github.com/psychoinformatics-de/studyforrest-data-structural.git data/`
 - `cd data`
-- `du sh`
+- `du -sh`

 ***